maxsun/maxsun.github.io/_posts/2020-03-16-visual_perception.markdown

 ## LGN Receptive Fields

-The **Lateral Geniculate Nucleus** (LGN) is a structure in the Thalamus, which receives information from the Retinal Ganglion Cells, and sends processed information to the Visual Cortex.
+From the Retinal Ganglion Cells, the Optic Nerve carries information to the **Lateral Geniculate Nucleus** (LGN); a structure in the Thalamus which sends processed information to the Visual Cortex.
 There is a LGN in both the right and left hemispheres, but each side only receives information from one half of the visual field.

 ![eyes to lgn diagram](/assets/image/eyes_to_lgn_pathway.jpeg)